jpthiele/dealii-Wiki/Electromagnetic-problem-(Maxwell's-equations).md

 * Surface plasmon-polaritons wave, e.g. like in fig 2 it this [paper](http://iopscience.iop.org/article/10.1088/1367-2630/10/3/033035)
 * It would be nice to have some example of non-trivial materials in time-domain, e.g. with dispersion, anisotropy, nonlinearity, etc...
 * Solving Mie problem in time domain is a good task to verify the method (it will give the spectral response, which should be post processed with discrete Fourie transform).

+### Other improvments

+* Rieben, Rodrigue, and White in "Improved Conditioning of Finite Element Matrices Using New High-Order Interpolatory Bases" showed an average 4x speedup on solving several problems due to usage of new basis for FE.